Everlit/rich-cmyk-checker/README.md

 This uses the MIT license.
 My pseudonym is Everlit (though it might also happen to show as "meow" due to my github screen name being set that way).

 # Credits/Third-Party Licenses:
+- See THIRD_PARTY_LICENSES directory for the copies of the licenses.
 - Python Imagine Library (fork):
   - https://python-pillow.github.io
   - https://github.com/python-pillow/Pillow